 The College Work-Study Program provides eligible ACC students with the opportunity to work part-time in a community service position or a field related to their area of study.
-Work-study employees work up to 19 hours per week, receive a bi-weekly paycheck, and are paid $12.50 to $13.00 per hour (depending on their position).
+Work-study employees work up to 19 hours per week, receive a semi-monthly paycheck, and are paid $15.60 to $16.10 per hour depending on their position.

 To be eligible for work-study: You must show financial need on the Free Application for Federal Student Aid (FAFSA) and meet additional requirements and guidelines (listed below).
 Work-study is also limited, so it is best to apply early.